snipercup/CataX/.project-management/current-prd/prd-move-scenes.md

 - GUT tests pass with no new failures.

 ## 9. Open Questions
 - Which subfolders should each scene belong to specifically?
-(UI vs. Lighting, etc.)
+(UI vs. Lighting, etc.) - Answer: Find or make the most suitable folder for the scenes.

 ## 10. Referenced PRD-background files
 - [`.project-management/current-prd/prd-background/feature-specification.md`](../prd-background/feature-specification.md) – lists the scenes to move and the requirement to update references.